Pixboost/website-hugo-theme/site/content/blog/why-pixboost-is-the-best-image-cdn/index.md

 ### Opiniated API or simple is power

-Our API has just 4 endpoints and you can't change much when using them.
+Our API has just 4 endpoints, and you don't have much choice when using them.
 This is done intentionally and opens a few doors for us:

 * Maintain API compatibility is easy.
 Without having thousands of options allow us to not worry about backward compatibility meaning the users don't need to look out for deprecated options and update their integration.
 * Making algorithms smarter behind the scene.
 For instance, you can't specify the output format.
 Instead, we use the best possible format behind the scene.
 One of the examples would be AVIF and images with text.
 We found that on those images AVIF might generate some visible artifacts, so it's better to use WebP for those.
 * Less code is a great advantage that generates less bugs.

+We don't say that we will never add more operations, but we'd like them to fit very well into our [web first strategy](#images-service-built-for-web).
+For example, we don't think that watermarks are user experience for product images in online shop, so we wouldn't add it to the service.

 ### Zero (almost) config